agbrs/agb/book/src/articles/backgrounds.md

 ## Multiple backgrounds and priorities

 The Game Boy Advance has the ability to show up to 4 background concurrently.
-These can be layered on top of eachother to create different effects like the parallax effect above or to always show certain things above the rest of the game.
+These can be layered on top of each other to create different effects like the parallax effect above or to always show certain things above the rest of the game.

 ### Displaying multiple backgrounds